Noise-cancelling headphones: Sensory protection

 Aside from its role in communication and occupational health, ANC is used to protect wearers from lower levels of noise that still impact people sensitive to noise.

 Noise-cancellation headphones have been used as sleeping aids.
 Both passive isolating and active noise-cancellation headphones or earplugs help to achieve a reduction of ambient sounds, which is particularly helpful for people suffering from insomnia or other sleeping disorders, for whom sounds such as cars honking and snoring impact their ability to sleep.
 For that reason, noise-cancelling sleep headphones and earplugs are designed to cater to this segment of patients.
+Recently, so-called "loop earplugs" have also become available, which are designed to allow conversation to continue.

 Noise-cancelling headphones have been provided for patients in intensive care units to reduce the noise exposure they face while in a hospital environment.
 Active noise control technology has been shown to reduce noise exposure, which is associated with sleep disturbance, delirium, and morbidity.

 Many neurodivergent people, particularly autistic people or people with ADHD, are sensitive to everyday noises, and benefit from using ANC.

 A December 2016 study from the Hong Kong Journal of Occupational Therapy found that noise-cancellation headphones helped children with autism spectrum disorder cope with behaviors related to hyper-reactivity and auditory stimuli.